srikar-reddy-85/tmt/README.md

 ---

 ## Planned Features 🌟
 Help us improve the project by contributing to the following:
+- currently it only runs on linux systems properly i want it to run on any terminal
 - **Improved UI**: Add more aesthetic terminal decorations, dynamic themes, or animations.
 - **Leaderboard Integration**: Track and save scores locally or online to compete with friends.
 - **Multiplayer Typing Test**: Challenge others in real-time.